sebastien/mktmpl/README.md

 $ make
 < Make generates Makefile.conf based on all variables ecountered>
 < $EDITOR opens Makefile.conf >
-< Once all variables are set, project is expanded >
+< apply:   Once all variables are set, project is expanded in .dist >
+< cleanup: mktmpl files are cleaned up and moved to .tmpl …>
+< … and .dist files are moved to the current directory >
 ```

 ## Similar Projects